 The beverage sector is dominated by large multinational corporations, like the Coca-Cola group (owner of the world-famous trademarks Coca-Cola, Fanta and Sprite, but also of Powerade, Burns, and Nestea to name a few), the PepsiCo group (known for the brands Pepsi, 7up, Gatorade and Lipton Ice Tea), the Austrian giant Red Bull, world-leader in the energy drink sector with its production of the same name, and the Orangina Schweppes group (producer of the famous drink).

-The success of the brand is also the result of a brilliant market strategy: how can we forget the commercial Crodino? «L’analcolico biondo che fa impazzire il mondo!» (The yellow aperitif which drives the world crazy!).
+The success of the drink brand is also the result of a brilliant market strategy: how can we forget the commercial Crodino drink? «L’analcolico biondo che fa impazzire il mondo!» (The yellow aperitif which drives the world crazy!).

 The history of the San Benedetto group starts in 1956 with the construction of the first production plant where, still today, water from San Benedetto and Guizza springs are bottled.

-In a few years, the company grew into what it is today: the second biggest distributor in Italy in the sector of non-alcoholic drinks, also thanks to a smart commercial policy and to the acquisition of new brands and springs.
-San Benedetto products are well known and appreciated also beyond the borders: they are sold in over 100 countries!
+In a few years, the company grew into what it is today: the second biggest distributor in Italy in the sector of non-alcoholic drinks brands, also thanks to a smart commercial policy and to the acquisition of new brands and springs.
+San Benedetto products are well known and appreciated also beyond borders: they are sold in over 100 countries!

 The exports amount to about 6% of the production volume and to 7% of the total turnover, that is about 43,8 million euros.
 The main target markets, besides Western Europe (Austria, Germany, Switzerland, France and the United Kingdom) and Eastern Europe (Hungary, Czech Republic, Bulgaria and Romania) are the United States, Canada, Japan, Australia, Israel and, in south-east Asia, Singapore, Malaysia and Thailand.

-San Benedetto tea is one of the top sellers of the company: tasty and refreshing, it’s produced in numerous variants to suit everyone’s taste: classic, sugar-free, green tea with aloe, decaffeinated tea.
+San Benedetto Italy soft drink is one of the top sellers of the company: tasty and refreshing, it’s produced in numerous variants to suit everyone’s taste: classic, sugar-free, green tea with aloe, decaffeinated tea.
 Of course, they are all made from San Benedetto mineral water.

 The company Neri was founded in 1949 by Pietro Neri, a small entrepreneur who, at the age of 30, started producing, and later selling, this drink, whose color and consistency reminded them of the American drinks that were typically consumed in the Italian postwar.
 The success of the drink is due to its very peculiar and intense flavor, and led to the launch of other three products: limoncedro, aranciosa and the famous gazzosa.